Visiting times on our antenatal and postnatal wards

 Antenatal and postnatal wards

 - Your baby’s siblings are welcome to visit you on the antenatal and postnatal wards but they must be fit and well.
-Children over 12 years old will be asked to wear a mask if possible.

 - We ask visitors on the maternity wards to stay with you and not to make unnecessary trips in and out of the ward.